JourneyTodo/journey-web/supabase/README.md

 - D
 ```

 But fret not!
 We can fix this by _combining_ the `index` and `id` together when forming our path.
-We'll stick to our 2 bit binary to represent our integers for now:
+We'll stick to our 2-bit binary to represent our integers for now:
 | Name | Id | Index | Parent Id | Path |
 | ---- | -- | ----- | --------- | ---- |
 | `A` |`0`| `1` | `NULL` | `0100` |